Abu-Sumayyah-05/git/README.md

-This is a plane project done by Ahmad Subair in Almatttech web dev tutorial class
+This is Ahmad SUbair first project